Codesai/website/_posts/2017-01-07-about-connascence.md

 #### 4.3 Stregth.

+Page-Jones states that connascence has a spectrum of explicitness in connascence.
+The more implicit (stronger) a connascence is, the more time consuming and costly it is to detect, so stronger connascences are harder to discover, and harder to refactor.

 * blabla we believe that sometimes **connascence** might be a better metric for coupling than the somewhat fuzzy concept of code smells.